Join in walking plays, visit our historical homes and experience the Norwegian culture, history and tradition.

 Shops and eateries

-In the visitor center you will find the Maihaugen caf´é with traditional food and a nice view to Garmo stave church.
+The Maihaugen caf´é serves traditional food with a nice view to Garmo stave church.
 In the summer there are also several eateries in historical environments in the open-air museum.

 When you leave Maihaugen, you will not be untouched!